Title: Entrepreneur, Sugar Refiner

 William was born in County Antrim in Northern Ireland to John and Peggy (Taggart) McCaughan, the youngest of seven children.
 He was a descendent of distinguished Scottish ancestors who settled in the Ulster Plantation in the sixteenth century.
 At the time of his death a contemporary biographer wrote that his life was a brilliant career of accomplishment in American history.

 After obtaining the best education possible in Antrim he was employed as a superintendent on his father’s farm.
 At the age of 19 he began to realize that with his ambition a better opportunity probably existed across the Atlantic in the United States.
 He immigrated to Philadelphia in 1851 and soon changed his name to McCahan.

 William set up shop as a cabinet maker and then established himself as a senior partner in a furniture business named McCahan and Cooper.
 In 1866 he formed a partnership with Jonathan McCahan (no relation) and Thomas Cooper under the name of W. J. McCahan as a wholesale grocer.

 In 1872 he purchased a building along the Delaware River waterfront equipped with 3 piers (numbers 67, 68, and 69) that was owned by John T. Bailey and Co. that manufactured bags, rope, and twine.
 William’s objective was to enter the sugar refining industry.
-This would ultimately be his life’s work and make him into an important and wealthy man.
+This would ultimately be his life’s work and made him an important and wealthy man.

 Sugar was made in a series of steps that were often done by individual companies who then sold their product to a company up the manufacturing chain.
 The steps were: (1) growing and harvesting the sugar cane, (2) processing the cane by cutting and pressing the liquid into raw sugar, (3) processing the molasses into low grade sugar, and (4) refining the sugar.
 William would be entering the process at step 3.